-The feet must be behind the marking of the firing line on the ground, the tip of the front shoe pointing towards the target.
+The feet have to stay behind the marking of the firing line on the ground, the tip of the front shoe pointing towards the target.

 It is permitted to sit on the heel of the kneeling foot.

 7.7.2.
 The rifle may only be placed with the fore-end on a support device provided by the organizer.